-MAJOR AGENCY INITIATIVES IN FISCAL YEAR 2017
+MAJOR AGENCY INITIATIVES IN FISCAL YEAR 2018

 Legacy Crossing District.
-The Agency owns a lot located at the southwest corner of the intersection of Sixth and Jackson Streets in Moscow, within the Legacy Crossing District.
-The Agency's primary focus is the redevelopment of the property through continued environmental assessment/remediation and facilitating the construction of improvements in conformance with the Legacy Crossing Plan.
-The Sixth and Jackson property is one of the beneficiaries of an EPA Brownfield Assessment Grant and underwent testing throughout 2014 to develop a remediation plan to remove contaminated soils in order to prepare the property for redevelopment.
+The Agency owns a lot located at the southwest corner of the intersection of 6th and Jackson Streets in Moscow, within the Legacy Crossing District.
+The Agency's primary focus is the redevelopment of the property through the completion of environmental assessment/remediation and facilitating the construction of improvements in conformance with the Legacy Crossing Plan.
+The 6th and Jackson property is one of the beneficiaries of an EPA Brownfield Assessment Grant and has underwent testing throughout in 2014 to develop a remediation plan to remove contaminated soils in order to prepare the property for redevelopment.